 Eye contact or the lack of it, what does that say about you?
 Self Defense depends alot on what you convey in your body language and eye contact.

 I teach all my students and young people I come into contact with over the years to look people in the eye.
 When you shake hands or talk with someone, looking them in the eye allows them to gauge your measure and it is a time that you can truly communicate what you are feeling.
 Scientists say that over 70 percent of communication is non verbal, some people even believe it is higher, even up to 90 percent on occasion!

 Avoiding eye contact is a sure way of ‘flagging’ yourself as a victim.
-For instance it can also portray that you are less than honest.
+It can also portray that you are less than honest.
 One of the first things we learn to interpret as children are facial expressions.
 We learn to understand emotions and the state of mind of a person just by the set of the 43 muscles in the face.
 With that being said, predators usually are not rocket scientists.
-Many are even unbalanced.
+Some are even unbalanced.
 Something they do very well though is picking out a victim.
 Above all, make eye contact briefly to show that you acknowledge someone’s presence but are not intimidated by them.
 Look for a count of one.
 A longer look might appear overly aggressive.